-FY21 has been a time of transition for the VT-500 BoS.
-Hired our first executive director and upgraded an administrative position from "support specialist" to "program coordinator."
-This additional capacity will allow us to more fully engage in strategic activities for the CoC including designing and implementing a response to racial and ethnic disparities of those experiencing homelessness including:
+The VT-500 BoS identified staff capacity challenges and increased staffing to include our first executive director and upgraded an administrative position from "support specialist" to "program coordinator".
+This additional capacity will allow us to more fully engage in strategic activities for the CoC including designing and implementing a response to racial and ethnic disparities of those experiencing homelessness.
+Goals include:

-- Deepen our understanding of the data, both upstream from homelessness (discrimination in the rental housing market and eviction proceedings) and in the homelessness shelter and service networks.
+- Deepen our understanding of data, both upstream from homelessness (discrimination in the rental housing market and eviction proceedings) and in homelessness shelter/housing/service networks.
 Utilize HUD's "CoC Analysis Tool: Race & Ethnicity."
-Engage CoC members and the public at-large on this data.
+Engage CoC members and the public at-large on this data

-- Ensure that CoC members, board member, staff and local service and housing providers have access to diversity and equity training (first two session are in November 2021).
+- Ensure CoC members, board member, staff and local service and housing providers have access to diversity and equity training

-- Convene staff members, program residents, and community stakeholders to review policies and procedures for practices that may result in disparities.
+- Convene staff members, program residents, and community stakeholders to review policies and procedures for practices that may result in disparities

-- Continuously examine the coordinated entry processes, including complex service needs and housing matching tools to determine any potential disparate impact by race/ethnicity.
+- Continuously reexamine the coordinated entry processes, including to determine any disparate impact by race/ethnicity

-- Increase efforts to have Racial minorities participate in the CoC's planning and policy work.
+- Increase efforts to have racial minorities participate in the CoC's planning and policy work.